 Simurgh Birding Initiative is a painting on aluminum, made up of 31 modules.
 It is structured as a concrete poem, where geometry and color groupings establish visual rhythms.
 It is based on the narrative of the Conference of the Birds, a celebrated literary masterpiece of Persian literature by poet Farid ud-Din Attar.
-In the poem, the birds of the world gather to decide who is to be their sovereign, as they have none.
-The hoopoe, the wisest of them all, suggests that they should find the legendary Simurgh.
-The hoopoe leads the birds, each of whom represents a human fault which prevents human kind from attaining enlightenment.
-The artwork deconstructs the narrative and the painterly process into the elemental visual modules representative of the characters.
+In the poem, the birds of the world assemble to agree who is to be their sovereign, as they have none.
+The hoopoe, a colorful fowl and the wisest winged creature, implores his fellow kind to locate Simurgh, a legendary bird from Iranian myth.
+The hoopoe leads the birds, each of whom represents a human fault that inhibits us from attaining enlightenment.
+The artwork deconstructs the poem’s narrative, and the painterly process creates elemental visual modules representative of the characters.

 End of content